json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 ### `contentSchema`

-If the instance is a string, and if `contentMediaType` is present, this property's subschema describes the structure of the string.
+If the instance is a string, and if `contentMediaType` is present, this keyword's subschema describes the structure of the string.

 This keyword MAY be used with any media type that can be mapped into JSON Schema's data model.
 Specifying such mappings is outside of the scope of this